1. Home

 Dr. Griffin P. Rodgers was named director of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)—one of the National Institutes of Health (NIH)—on April 1, 2007.
 He had served as NIDDK’s acting director since March 2006 and had been the Institute’s deputy director since January 2001.
 As the director of NIDDK, Dr. Rodgers provides scientific leadership and manages a staff of more than 690 employees and a budget of over $2.3 billion.

 Dr. Rodgers received his undergraduate, graduate, and medical degrees from Brown University in Providence, R.I.
 He completed his residency and chief residency in internal medicine at Barnes Hospital and the Washington University School of Medicine in St. Louis.
 His fellowship training in hematology was in a joint program of the NIH with George Washington University and the Washington Veterans Administration Medical Center.
-In addition to his medical and research training, he earned an MBA, with a focus on the business of medicine/science, from Johns Hopkins University in 2005.
+In addition to his medical and research training, he earned an MBA, with a focus on the business of medicine/science, from Johns Hopkins Carey Business School in 2005.

 As a research investigator, Dr. Rodgers is widely recognized for his contributions to the development of the first effective—and now FDA approved—therapy for sickle cell anemia.
 He was a principal investigator in clinical trials to develop therapy for patients with sickle cell disease and also performed basic research that focused on understanding the molecular basis of how certain drugs induce gamma-globin gene expression.
 More recently, he and his collaborators have reported on a modified blood stem-cell transplant regimen that is highly effective in reversing sickle cell disease in adults and is associated with relatively low toxicity.
 He has been honored for his research with numerous awards including the 1998 Richard and Hinda Rosenthal Foundation Award, the 2000 Arthur S. Flemming Award, the Legacy of Leadership Award in 2002, and a Mastership from the American College of Physicians in 2005.
 In 2018 Dr. Rodgers was elected as a fellow to the American Association for the Advancement of Science and the Royal College of Physicians (London).